 - Company culture and recruiting.
 People love seeing what’s going on behind the scenes at your office.
 Not only does it help humanize your brand, it can also help recruit new team members.

+Step Three: Optimize Your ProfileThe way you create your company profile on Instagram plays a significant role in your success on the social media site.
 There are three main pieces on your profile that need to be 100% completed otherwise, you’re going to miss out connecting with potential customers.
 Those pieces are:

 - An Instagram Business account.

 - A profile picture.

 Make Sure You Have A Business AccountYou may notice that your standard Instagram account doesn’t have a space for links.
 That’s because website links and analytics features are only accessible if your Instagram is operating under a business account.
 Setting your business account up is easy (and free).
 Log into your company profile and click on settings: Scroll until you find Switch to Business Profile: Toggle that switch to on, and Instagram will walk you through how to create your business profile.
 Once your account is set you should see business settings in your profile:

 Optimal-sized profile pictureThe standard profile picture on Instagram is 110px by 110px.
 It’s also important to note that Instagram’s profile pictures are round and usually quite small, so the less detail you can include in your profile picture the better.
 Many companies stick to using their logo like this: